 Cost of Living at RWTH Aachen University

-The table below highlights the cost of Living for an international students at the RWTH Aachen University for helping international students with planning ahead of time:
+The table below highlights the cost of Living for international students at the RWTH Aachen University to help international students with planning ahead of time:

 Additionally, To stay in Germany as a student, you must show that you have at least €992 (around ₹89,280) per month to cover your living expenses.
 For visa purposes, this means maintaining a blocked account with a yearly balance of €11,904 (about ₹10.7 lakhs).
 On top of that, students also need to pay a semester contribution fee of €298.06 (around ₹26,825), which covers student services and public transport.